danajacob/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk new_total_steps_histogram](figure/new_total_steps_histogram-1.png)

-######The histogram using the new dataset is closer to a 'normal distribution' as filled-in values for missing days helped to 'normalize' the data.
+The histogram using the new dataset is closer to a 'normal distribution' as filled-in values for missing days helped to 'normalize' the data.

 #####2.
-We calculate mean and median number of steps per day using new dataset
+We calculate mean and median number of steps per day using the new dataset

 ```r